 Out of Hours and non-academic Personal Care

-Trinity funding does not cover expenditure for personal care, medical treatment/ supplies or other supports required outside study/ weekly course contact hours or the academic year, including those that can reasonably expected to be provided by another agency such as the local health service where you are ordinarily resident.
+Trinity funding does not cover expenditure for personal care, medical treatment/ supplies, or other supports required outside study/ weekly course contact hours or the academic year, including those that can reasonably be expected to be provided by another agency such as the local health service where you are ordinarily resident.
 Some students may require personal care or support outside of their study and weekly course contact hours, such as assistance with:

 - getting up, going to bed, or adjusting position overnight (and during the day)

 - help with eating or medication